DOT Reporting Requirements for Freight Brokers

 When you book business with unqualified or risky carriers, you also increase your odds of claims or complaints and raise your risk profile.

-Truckstop RMIS Carrier Onboarding is the technology solution that allows brokers to access an up-to-date database with insurance information on more than 98% of the active carriers in the United States and Canada, including safety ratings and other DOT data points.
-You can find this information in just a few minutes.
+Truckstop RMIS Carrier Onboarding allows brokers to quickly access an up-to-date database with insurance information on more than 98% of the active carriers in the United States and Canada, including safety ratings and other DOT data points.

-And maintaining carrier compliance doesn’t stop after onboarding.
-You can also use Truckstop Carrier Monitoring to automate ongoing monitoring.
-Not only can you check compliance, insurance, and CSA-e percentile scores for inspections and violations, but you can also use automated rules to alert you in case of changes, so you’re always up-to-date.
+You can check compliance, insurance, and CSA-e percentile scores for inspections and violations, and you can also use automated rules to alert you of changes so you’re always up-to-date.

 Find out how our platform gives you the visibility you need to get more done.